-According to the Harvard Business Review, bad data costs $ 3.1 trillion to the US annually!
-The reason bad data costs so much is that managers, decision makers, data analysts, knowledge worker, and others must accommodate it on an everyday basis.
+According to the Harvard Business Review, bad data costs $ 3.1 trillion to US businesses annually!
+The reason bad data costs so much is that managers, decision-makers, data analysts, knowledge worker, and others must accommodate it on an everyday basis.
 And that’s both expensive and time-consuming.
 Faced with critical deadlines, most simply resort to fixing the data themselves to whatever degree they can.
 As a result, bad data gets pushed forward into other systems across the enterprise, reflected in reports, business decisions, customer experience, and ultimately the bottom-line.
 Very few people actually reach out to the people responsible for collecting or creating the data, explain their requirements, and help fix issues in data at its roots.

 “Data scientists spend nearly 80% of their time collecting and cleaning data rather than actually analyzing it.”

 Investment in business intelligence and analytics requires first a dedication to cultivating the highest quality data possible.
 Successful BI and Analytics teams always prioritize 3 things during any project:

 - Effective data integration